-Alliant Visa Signature Card: Best for premium flat-rate cash back card
+Alliant Visa Signature Card: Best premium flat-rate cash back card

-Why we picked it: The Alliant Visa Signature Card* has the highest cash back rate on this list, making it the card you want to put all your credit card spending on, if you only wanted one card in your wallet.
-The Alliant Visa Signature earns up to 2.5 percent cash back on your first $10,000 of qualifying eligible purchases and then unlimited 1.5 percent cash back after that if you qualify for Tier One Rewards.
-It’s a great choice for members of Alliant Credit Union who want to earn cash back without sacrificing premium features like roadside assistance, concierge services and theft protection.
+Why we picked it: The Alliant Visa Signature Card* has the highest cash back rate on this list, making it a great card to put all your credit card spending on, if you only wanted one card in your wallet.
+The Alliant Visa Signature earns up to 2.5 percent cash back on your first $10,000 of qualifying eligible purchases, and unlimited 1.5 percent cash back after that if you qualify for Tier One Rewards.

 - Travel and purchase protections

-Who should skip: If you’re planning on making purchases across multiple cards, you’ll likely be better off opting for another card.
-Additionally, you must be a member of Alliant Credit Union to be eligible for the card, so if you’re not interested in joining the credit union, keep shopping.
+Who should skip: You must be a member of Alliant Credit Union to be eligible for the card, so if you’re not interested in joining the credit union, keep shopping.

-Citi Double Cash Card: Best for everyday flat-rate cash back card
+Citi Double Cash Card: Best everyday flat-rate cash back card

-Why we picked it: The Citi® Double Cash Card is great for people who pay their balance off every month because it offers 1 percent cash back when you make a purchase and 1 percent cash back when you pay off those purchases.
+Why we picked it: The Citi Double Cash® Card is great for people who pay their balance in full every month because it offers 1 percent cash back when you make a purchase and 1 percent cash back when you pay off those purchases.
 Plus, the amount of cash back you can earn is unlimited.

-Citi Double Cash is also a great card to have if you plan on paying down a balance over time, as it has no annual fee and a 0 percent intro APR on balance transfers for 18 months (and a 18.49 percent to 28.49 percent variable APR after that).
-But beware, there’s no cash back on balance transfers.
+The Citi Double Cash is also a great card to have if you plan on paying down a balance over time, as it has a 0 percent intro APR offer on balance transfers for 18 months (and a 19.24 percent to 29.24 percent variable APR after that).

 - No category restrictions